atenearesearchgroup/chatgpt-uml/ModelingExamples/TemplemanLibrary.md

 Please develop in UML the following diagrams

 1. A class diagram of the library with the elements described above and the relationships between them.
+Include all OCL constraints that represent the integrity constraints of the system.

 2. A state diagram of class "Item", which represents a library item.